jcaip/jcaip.github.io/_posts/2017-05-04-Computer-Graphics.md

 + reflection from other objects
 + refraction from other objects

-Diffuse objects only receive light from light sources
+Diffuse objects only receive light from light sources.

 #### Ray Tracing
 It is easiest to trace rays backwards from eye to scene.